Davsan88/guidesAndNotes/react.md

 >Understanding these fundamental concepts is key to starting with React components, enabling you to build and manage complex applications efficiently.
 React's component-based architecture not only promotes reusability but also helps in managing the UI's state and logic effectively.

+## Components and Advanced JSX

+React's JSX syntax and components can be enhanced with more complex JavaScript logic, allowing for dynamic and interactive web applications.